 The majority of electrical earthing / grounding systems are put in the ground with the expectation that they will be there forever.
 If traditional or conventional conductors and methods are used then there is likely to be a far shorter functioning service life on the earthing system than the element that it is protecting.
 Anyone wanting to obtain the longest lasting earthing system service life should get in touch.
 That being said some sites may only exist for a few months, or perhaps a handful of years and the prospect of installing invasive traditional systems are likely to be wasting time and money.
 By using the ConduDisc smart companies are creating fast, easy and reliable earthing systems that require significantly less invasive installation.
 What’s more in many cases the ConduDisc can be removed at the end of the temporary site’s service life and be reused at the next destination.

 Shallow excavation earthing

-Whether it is due to a small footprint, underground service or infrastructure, or sub-surface rock, sometimes earth rod electrodes are an impractical conductor in electrical earthing systems or lightning protection earth termination networks.
+Whether it is due to a small footprint, underground service or infrastructure, or sub-surface rock, often earth rod electrodes are an impractical conductor in electrical earthing systems or lightning protection earth termination networks.
 To combat this Earthing Services has developed a range of shallow excavation earthing measures, and these do not require any significant reliance upon the usage of copper or metallic conductors.
 One of the most impressive attributes of this method is the speed with which they can be installed.
 Shallow excavation earthing either requires very little dedicated footprint or makes use of other excavations that are being undertaken for different purposes.
 An easy way of conceptualising this is a cable trench or foundation excavation.
 By utilising these other opportunities to increase an earthing system’s contact surface area our shallow excavation earthing systems have saved our clients significant time and financial costs, whilst providing them with a superior earthing system.
 None of the parties who have adopted this approach have returned to conventional methods or products.